Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 ## So what is a cookiecutter anyway ?

-The [cookiecutter](https://github.com/cookiecutter/cookiecutter) project was initiated by https://github.com/audreyfeldroy, the co-author of the excellent [Two Scoops of Django](https://www.feldroy.com/collections/everything/products/two-scoops-of-django-3-x).
+The [cookiecutter](https://github.com/cookiecutter/cookiecutter) project was initiated by [Audrey Feldroy](https://github.com/audreyfeldroy), the co-author of the excellent [Two Scoops of Django](https://www.feldroy.com/collections/everything/products/two-scoops-of-django-3-x).
 It is a command-line utility that creates projects from cookiecutters (project templates).
 There are a multitude of cookiecutters for various frameworks, django, flask, etc.

-## Starting a new project using the cookiecutter-django
+## Starting a new project using cookiecutter-django

 The default values are in brackets, if you see a blank line, then I've used the default value by pressing the **Enter** key.
 Through this guide I linked many external references to other page to help you understand what I can't detail here, but do not feel obligated to follow each link each time, otherwise you might feel exhausted before the end.
 I suggest you read the entire article at least once, then reread it by visiting the links that you find interesting.